csev/idempotent/DESIGN.md

 the ALTER would fail but not harm any data.

-The `SAK-49633` is doing a little cleanup on some data that was put into a table during an earliier data model migration incorrectly.
+The `SAK-49633` is doing a little cleanup on some data that was put into a table during an earlier data model migration incorrectly.
 Now we need to update it to "fix" that mistake.
 This statement is "idempotent" because it could run over and over and not blow up - but you really want to run it just once to fix the "mistake".